jvwilge/jvwilge.github.io/2021/mapstruct-easyrandom.md

 ---

 What I basically wanted to do is create a random object for all the source parameters of the mapping.
 Since creating manual objects is tedious and requires more maintenace.
 So we need to set a bunch of random parameters and even set the deeply nested.
 The target object we'call the reference object.
-Now we'll call the Mapper one time for every parameter with one parameter set to null.
-The new target object should be different to the reference object otherwise we have a parameter that doesn't do anything (like the Person.name example I mentioned earlier).
+Now we'll call the Mapper one time for every parameter with one parameter set to `null`.
+The new target object should be different to the reference object otherwise we have a parameter that doesn't do anything (like the `Person.name` example I mentioned earlier).

 So with this concept ready we have to take a step back and prepare a few things first.

 <h2>Check your MapStruct configuration first</h2>

-Before you start testing it is a good idea to make sure the <code>mapstruct.unmappedTargetPolicy</code> is set to <a href="https://mapstruct.org/documentation/stable/reference/html/#configuration-options" target="_blank"/>ERROR</a>: "any unmapped target property will cause the mapping code generation to fail".
+Before you start testing it is a good idea to make sure the <code>mapstruct.unmappedTargetPolicy</code> is set to <a href="https://mapstruct.org/documentation/stable/reference/html/#configuration-options" target="_blank"/>ERROR</a>: "_any unmapped target property will cause the mapping code generation to fail_".
 This is super annoying at first, but will result in more reliable code and a higher development speed.

 <h2>Make sure all our mappers are tested</h2>

 When you add a new mapper to your code base you of course want it tested.
-A first solution would be scan for the @Mapper annotation and initialize the Mappers.
+A first solution would be scan for the `@Mapper` annotation and initialize the Mappers.
 This fails with nested mappers and in other ways since some mappers have parameters in the constructor.

 Our solution is to count the number of Mappers and initialize them manually and verify the count corresponds with the number of manual initializations.
 For this we use <a href="https://www.archunit.org/" target="_blank">ArchUnit</a>.